MechaBay

 History

-The Anti-Earth Union Group (AEUG) deployed many RMS-179 (RGM-79R) GM II at its frontlines during the Gryps Conflict.
-However, its leadership wanted their own mass produced mobile suit unit that rivalled and surpassed the GM II used by the Titans and Earth Federation.
-The AEUG engaged Anaheim Electronics to design the new unit for them.
-After rejecting the first two concepts, the third design MSA-003 Nemo was approved by the AEUG.
-The Nemo was a success and remained in service through the Gryps Conflict and the First Neo Zeon War.
+During the Gryps Conflict, the Anti-Earth Union Group deployed many RMS-179 GM II at its frontlines.
+However, its leadership wanted their own mass-produced mobile suit that rivalled and surpassed the GM II used by the Titans and Earth Federation.
+The AEUG engaged Anaheim Electronics to design the new unit.

 Design